skyfe79/Awesome/README.md

 - [synckit](https://github.com/Dancode-188/synckit) - 🚀 Local-first collaboration SDK for React, Vue, and Svelte.
 Batteries-included: Rich text, undo/redo, cursors, and presence.
 - [n8n-skills](https://github.com/haunchen/n8n-skills) - Designed specifically for AI assistants, the n8n Workflow Automation Skills Suite.
 - [vibesdk](https://github.com/cloudflare/vibesdk) - An open-source vibe coding platform that helps you build your own vibe-coding platform, built entirely on Cloudflare stack
-- [claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
-Works with Claude Code, OpenClaw, Codex, Gemini, Hermes, Copilot, OpenCode + More
 - [davia](https://github.com/davialabs/davia) - Interactive, editable docs designed for coding agents
 - [jaaz](https://github.com/11cafe/jaaz) - The world's first open-source multimodal creative assistant  This is a substitute for Canva and Manus that prioritizes privacy and is usable locally.
 - [dnd](https://github.com/hello-pangea/dnd) - 💅 Beautiful and accessible drag and drop for lists with React. ⭐️ Star to support our work!